yayeandriy/spiral_roboscope_2/DESIGN_PRINCIPLES.md

 - **Always follow Apple Human Interface Guidelines for UI**
 - Use Apple's official liquid glass components and materials

+Implementation reference: see `roboscope2/LIQUID_GLASS_GUIDE.md` for how we build Liquid Glass buttons and fallbacks.

 ## Last Updated
 16 October 2025